Slovak prime minister’s condition remains serious but prognosis positive after assassination bid

 At the St. Francis Xavier Cathedral in Banská Bystrica on Sunday, churchgoer and lawyer Pavel Bachleda called the assassination attempt “a great tragedy” but also expressed concerns about how Fico and his Smer, or Direction, party has conducted itself in recent years.

-“I would say partly also his actions, his actions in the previous months and years, have brought about the situation in our country and the tension … among the people,” he told the Associated Press.
+“I would say partly also his actions, his actions in the previous months and years, have brought about the situation in our country,” he told The Associated Press.
 “You get the impression that they concentrate more on revenge, political revenge than on real things that our country needs.”

-Before Fico returned to power last year, many of his political and business associates were the focus of police investigations, and dozens have been charged.
-His plan to overhaul of the penal system would eliminate the office of the special prosecutor that deals with organized crime, corruption and extremism.

 Stephen McGrath in Side, Turkey, contributed to this report.